 In naming his style, Nagamine chose to honor the progenitors of the two streams of martial study from whom his own teachers had learned, Sokon Matsumura (1809-1901) of Shuri-te and Kosaku Matsumora (1829-1898) of Tomari-te, and upon whose curriculum his own teachings were based.

 Matsubayashi-ryu is known for relaxed and natural movements, breathing, and postures.
 Our curriculum consists of kihon (basic techniques), kata (forms), bunkai (applications), yakusoku kumite (pre-arranged sparring), jiyu kumite (free sparring), and goshinjutsu (self defense techniques).
 Okinawan kobudo, or classical Okinawan weaponry, is studied as an adjunct to our empty-handed training.

-The legacy of the late Shoshin Nagamine and his forebears is today guarded in large part through the efforts of the World Matsubayashi-ryu (Shorin-ryu) Karatedo Association, headquartered in Urasoe City, Okinawa, led by President Yoshitaka Taira, Hanshi, 10th dan.
+The legacy of the late Shoshin Nagamine and his forebears is today guarded in large part through the efforts of the World Matsubayashi-ryu (Shorin-ryu) Karatedo Association, headquartered in Urasoe City, Okinawa, led by Kaicho Yoshitaka Taira.
 Taira Sensei is a direct student of Shoshin Nagamine, and longtime supporter of both Matsubayashi-ryu and the Nagamine family.